wso2/docs-is/en/includes/references/conditional-auth/api-reference.md

 - **Example**

-  For debugging purposes, if there is a need to add some logs including sensitive content (ex: PII) then it can be masked using the above method as follows.
+  For debugging purposes, if there is a need to add some logs including sensitive content (ex: PII) then it can be masked using the above function as follows.

     ``` js
     var email = context.currentKnownSubject.username;